Henri upgraded to hurricane as it threatens US coast - RFI

 "The last hurricane to make landfall onto New England was Hurricane Bob in 1991," Dennis Feltgen, an NHC spokesman, told AFP.
 That storm killed at least 17 people.

-It has been almost a decade since such severe weather was expected in part of the region.
+It has been almost a decade since such severe weather threatened the region.

 "The last time we had hurricane watches issued for the area was for Hurricane Irene, back in late August of 2011," tweeted the National Weather Service in New York City.